 There are some named characters among the little ‘ens.
 However, they are not focused on in-depth during the novel.
 They are often there as a reminder of the innocence of youth.
 While the older boys try and construct a society, the little ‘ens are content with playing in the sand despite becoming quite ill.

-Golding himself once said, “women are foolish to pretend they are equal to men.
+As quoted by Golding, “women are foolish to pretend they are equal to men.
 They are far superior.”
-Some have suggested that with women on the island that the savage behavior that might have ensued would have been far too problematic to publish.
+Some have suggested that with women on the island that the savage behaviour that might have ensued would have been far too problematic to publish.
 However, nature and the island itself are often subject to personification throughout the novel.
 Could this be “mother nature?”

 Who are the 5 main characters in Lord of the Flies?